 Cobe is a laboratory for architecture on every scale – from our first iterations of design models outlining solutions for tomorrow’s challenges to buildings, landscapes and cities in a scale of 1:1.
-Since 2018, our studio has been located in the new bustling city district of Nordhavn, ten years after winning the master plan competition for the area.
+Since 2018, our studio has been located in the new bustling city district of Nordhavn in Copenhagen, ten years after winning the master plan competition for the area.
 It has brought with it many spin-off projects, including The Silo, The Tip of Redmolen, Kronløb Island and many others.

 We believe in co-creation and have developed a workplace culture, where it seems much more natural to say “we” rather than “I”.
 All extraordinary ideas and designs that come out of our laboratory for architecture are the result of a collaborative process and dialogue among team members, clients, users and stakeholders.

 Our studio is located in the old industrial harbour of Nordhavn that Cobe has been transforming into a new Copenhagen neighbourhood since winning the master plan competition in 2008.
 Pakhus 54 was built for the East Asian Company in 1953 and contains a special part of the history of Nordhavn.
 When transforming the old warehouse, we have tried to retain as much of the old harbour heritage atmosphere as possible.